bmfischer3/grocery-list-tracker/README.md

 ## Limitations
 - **Private Lists**: A login function has not been enabled, thus lists are not private and all lists are publicly available should a user have the ID.
+- **User Notifications**: Functions have not been added to notify a user of the success or failure of an action.
+For example, whether a list eists in the database.

 ## Upcoming Updates
 - **SQS**: Implement image uploading to S3 bucket where a reference to the image's location is placed in the DynamoDB table.
 SQS queue is placed in between the upload invocation and when a lambda function will invoke a put operation on the DDB table.